By the end of this module you will:

 The Eatwell Guide illustrates the balance of a healthy diet and includes:

-- meals based on potatoes, bread, rice, pasta or other starchy carbohydrates and using wholegrain versions wherever possible
+- Meals based on potatoes, bread, rice, pasta or other starchy carbohydrates and using wholegrain versions wherever possible.

-- eating at least 5 portions of a variety of fruit and vegetables every day
+- Eating at least 5 portions of a variety of fruit and vegetables every day.

-- eating some beans, pulses, fish, eggs, meat and other proteins; including 2 portions of fish every week, one of which should be oil rich
+- Eating some beans, pulses, fish, eggs, meat and other proteins; including 2 portions of fish every week, one of which should be oil rich.

-- eating some dairy or dairy alternatives and choose lower fat and sugar options
+- Eating some dairy or dairy alternatives and choose lower fat and sugar options.

-- eating only a small amount of oils and spreads
+- Eating only a small amount of oils and spreads.

-- drinking 6-8 cups/glasses of fluid a day
+- Drinking 6-8 cups/glasses of fluid a day.

-- eating discretionary foods and drinks less often and in smaller amounts.
+- Eating discretionary foods and drinks less often and in smaller amounts.

-Check product labels to help you choose lower salt varieties.
+- Checking product labels to help you choose lower salt varieties.

 Module 2 quiz